State seeks to join lawsuit against Lake County resort approval

-California Attorney General Xavier Becerra filed a motion Monday to intervene in a lawsuit challenging the approval of a major resort in a wildfire-prone area of Lake County.
+California Attorney General Xavier Becerra filed a motion Monday to intervene in a lawsuit challenging the approval of a major resort in a wildfire-prone area of Lake County, just 40 minutes from Calistoga.

 Becerra seeks to join a lawsuit filed last August by the Center for Biological Diversity and the California Native Plant Society challenging the environmental impact report (EIR) for the Guenoc Valley Mixed Use Planned Development project.